2care2teach4kids

 • quiet spaces

-Some programs have extensive outdoor areas to explore, while others may have a small patch of grass or a ditch.
-Regardless of the terrain, educators often use what is available in the natural environment to promote connections to nature.
+Some programs may have extensive outdoor areas to explore, while others may have a small patch of grass or a ditch.
+Regardless of the terrain, educators can use what is available in the natural environment to promote connections to nature.

 Learning Materials